Which states require an annual report?

 A couple of the states have unique requirements that you should keep an eye on:

-• Arizona: Corporations file annually; LLCs currently do not file periodic reports.
+• Arizona: Corporations file annually in their anniversary month; LLCs do not file periodic reports.

-• Delaware: LLCs pay an annual franchise tax (commonly $300) but do not submit periodic reports.
+• Delaware: Domestic corporations file annual reports (due March 1); foreign corporations file annual reports (due June 30).
+LLCs pay an annual $300 franchise tax but do not submit periodic reports.

 • New York: Both corporations and LLCs file a Biennial Statement instead of traditional reports.

-• Pennsylvania: First-ever reports are due in 2025 with staggered deadlines: June 30 for corporations, Sept 30 for LLCs, Dec 31 for all others, with a nominal $7 fee.
+• Pennsylvania: First-ever reports are due in 2025 with staggered deadlines: June 30 for corporations, Sept 30 for LLCs, and December 31 for all others.
+The fee is $7 for business entities; nonprofits file at no cost.
+Enforcement (administrative dissolution) begins with reports not filed by 2027.

-• Texas: The Public Information Report is filed with the Franchise Tax Report; no separate fee.
+• Texas: The Public Information Report (PIR) or Ownership Information Report (OIR) is filed with the Franchise Tax Report due May 15; no separate fee.

 What information do annual reports typically require?